zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 #### <u> Discussion </u>
 We've displayed only a few of the experiments from this training and testing procedure.
 The accuracies displayed above are approximately equal to the mean accuracies.
 The highest accuracy was the original random forest with the inclusion of the referee with $46.32$%.
 This basic and ignorant approach to our classifier shows in the acccuracy.
 In the next section, we'll perform the same methods, however we'll include more variables we believe will add accuracy to the predictions.
 One comment before we move onto the next section.
 You may be asking yourself $\textbf{Why is there so much emphasis on using/not using the variable Ref?}$.
 This question is valid, yet a little controversial.
 Depending on what kind of EPL fans you ask, they may say that the existence of a particular referee has no effect on the outcome of a game, while others may wholeheartedly disagree.
 A referee may be more lineant or strict during a football match, resulting in more free kicks, penalty kicks, yellow and red cards, which may affect the performance of the teams.
 To include this notion, we've made different models that use versus don't use the referee as an explanatory variable.
-As we see from the random forest, the inlcusion of the ref has a slight effect on its performance.
+As we see from the random forest, the inclusion of the ref has a slight effect on its performance.

 ## <u> Part 2:  Data Exploration and Additional Predictors </u>

 #### <u> Some Data Exploration </u>
 We'll look at the connections, if any, between the variables with the full time result (FTR), and with each other.
-This will help us identitfy potential explanatory variables.
+This will help us identify potential explanatory variables.

 ```python